 6.5.2.2 publish

+6.5.2.2.1 Description

 This service capability provides the ability for AEs to publish payloads to a leaf node of a publication resource.

 As part of the publication, the publishing AE can provide a delivery policy to enhance the robustness of the publication to AEs that have subscribed to the Resource identified in the request.